ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

 - CodePen links (URLs starting with `https://codepen.io/`)
 ```

-This might change over time, but right now it seems help to push a LLM towards only slurping up the salient bits.
+This might change over time, but right now it seems to help to push a LLM towards only slurping up the salient bits.

 ## There is a world of difference between a disclosure and a tree view